 Satiation is defined as the processes which occur in the body during eating that lead us to finish eating/end a meal.

-While definitions vary, ultra-processed foods are described as “formulations of ingredients, mostly of exclusive industrial use, that result from a series of industrial processes (hence ‘ultra-processed’).”
-The RESTRUCTURE trial will determine whether the effects of texture on energy intake rate are independent of being classified as ultra-processed foods.
+While definitions vary, The Nova definition of ultra-processed foods describes “formulations of ingredients, mostly of exclusive industrial use, that result from a series of industrial processes.”
+The RESTRUCTURE trial will determine the effects of texture on eating speed and energy intake of meals based on foods classified as ultra-processed by the Nova system.

 The project’s main